 To request further information and Ombudsman Services, please see a list of Local Boards/Associations and their contact information by clicking here.

 Ombudsman Procedures adopted by the local Board/Association are intended to provide enhanced communications and initial problem-solving capacity to the professional standards process.
 The local Board/Association is charged with the responsibility of receiving and resolving ethics complaints, and hearing arbitration disputes filed against its’ members.
 An Ombudsman can respond to general questions regarding real estate practices, transaction details, ethical practices and enforcement issues.
 Note: TIME LIMITATION – 1.)
 An Ethics Complaint must be filed within one hundred eighty (180) days after the facts constituting the matter could have been known in the exercise of reasonable diligence or within one hundred eighty (180) days after the conclusion of the transaction, if any, or event, whichever is later.
 2.)
 An Arbitration Request must be filed within one hundred and eighty (180) days after the closing of the transaction, if any, or within one hundred eighty (180) days after the facts constituting the arbitrable matter could have been known in the exercise of reasonable diligence, whichever is later.

-non-judgmental real estate related information in a timely manner and at no
+You can receive non-judgmental real estate related information in a timely manner and at no cost.

 - Adjudicate/make the final decision;

 - Determine who is right or wrong;

 - Make any written record of discussions and/or agreement.